ENTTEC/SplayApi/README.md

     }
 ```

-#### SET INTENSITY OF CUE TRACK on PlaylistID 25
+#### SET INTENSITY OF CUE TRACK on PlaylistID 25 (not implemented)
-This will update MASTER INTENSITY, and return current state, timing and current cue of the playlist in question.
+This will update output intensity of particular track in the given playlist
 Once the Fader Level is set, it must be maintained for this Playlist, even if the Playlist is stopped.
 So a future PLAY, will use the last known Fader Level.
 ##### Request